albertomorini/CyberphisicalSystem/ProjectReport_BassanMorini.md

 **Date:** 02 December 2023

 **ALL SOURCE CODE IS PUBLIC ON GITHUB (in various branch)**: https://github.com/albertomorini/CyberphisicalSystem <br/>
-_For storage reasons we do not provide the datasets of the paper into the repository_
+_For storage reasons we do not provide the datasets of the paper in this repository_

 ## Abstract

-We have to replicate what done into the paper linked before, so, we can divide the job in two side:
+We have to replicate what done in the paper linked before, so, we can divide the job in two side:

 1. **Intrusion detection**: which analyze the datasets and identify potential threat
-2. **Mobile app**: via notifications alert the user of the threat detected before
+2. **Mobile app**: that via notifications alert the user of the threat detected before

 ### Architecture

-Thus, we designed a simple architecture, made by backend (server with detection algorithm) and frontend (webapp).
+We designed a simple architecture, made by backend (server with detection algorithm) and frontend (webapp).

-In short, the backend analyze the datasets and after identify the threats, make them available to clients via an HTTP server.
+In short, the backend analyze the datasets and after identify the threats, make them available to clients through an HTTP server.

 ![Flowchart](images/flowchart.jpg)